 Leiths Cookery School

-Dean Close is delighted to be associated with the prestigious Leiths School of Food and Wine in London and to be the only school in Cheltenham with a franchise to deliver Leiths prestigious professional, industry-recognised qualification ‘Basic Certificate in Food and Wine'.
+Dean Close is delighted to be associated with the prestigious Leiths School of Food and Wine in London and to be the only school in Cheltenham with a franchise to deliver Leiths prestigious professional, industry-recognised qualification ‘Introductory Certificate in Food and Wine'.

 The course provides all the basic skills required to be a competent chef, with a mixture of modern and traditional cuisine, enabling its students to cook for any occasion and any number of people.